Würzburg Residence: Destruction in World War II

-As a result of a devastating air raid on 16 March 1945, the residence was almost completely burnt out and only the central building with the Vestibule, Garden Hall, Staircase, White Hall and Imperial Hall survived the inferno, their roofs destroyed.
+As a result of a devastating British air raid on 16 March 1945, the residence was almost completely burnt out and only the central building with the Vestibule, Garden Hall, Staircase, White Hall and Imperial Hall survived the inferno, their roofs destroyed.
 From the attic the fire ate down through wooden ceilings and floors, and all the furnishings and wall panelling which had not been stored elsewhere were devoured by the flames.

 Much of the furnishing and large sections of the wall panelling of the period rooms had been removed in time and thus escaped destruction.
 Neumann's stone vaults withstood the collapse of the burning attic.
 However, because the roofs had gone, further damage was incurred in the ensuing period due to dampness.
 In the Court Chapel, for example, most of the ceiling frescoes by Byss succumbed to the subsequent consequences of the fire, in spite of the intact vault, and had to be laboriously reconstructed.